 Voice

-Operavox
+Voice Analyst

 Instructions: Perform the assessment in a closed room without background noise.
-Use the lanyard provided to standardise a 20cm mouth to OperaVOX distance.
+Use the lanyard provided to standardise a 20cm mouth to Voice Analyst distance.

 Verbal instructions for the participant: This task will require you to use your voice.
 Start the test by taking a breath, not a deep one, just a normal breath.
 Then say ‘ahh’ (as in the words ‘art’ and ‘[art’).
-Use a pitch that is comfortable for you’.
-OperaVOX will automatically detect when you start and then count you down from 5 seconds.
-Remember, don’t stop until the counter reaches 0.”
+I will demonstrate for you first.

+When you are ready, use a pitch that is comfortable for you.

-Instructions: Review the recording and repeat if background noise is identified, the participant stops halfway through or the recordings were not loud enough.
+Instructions: Have the participant start and then begin recording 1 second afterwards, ensure at least 5 seconds has been recorded and preferably less than 6 seconds.
+Review the recording and repeat if background noise is identified, the participant stops halfway through or the recordings were not loud enough.